Libensemble/libensemble/docs/platforms/bebop.rst

 Job Submission
 --------------

-Bebop uses Slurm_ for job management.
+Bebop uses Slurm_ for job submission and management.
 The two commands you'll likely use the most to run jobs are ``srun`` and ``sbatch`` for running interactively and batch, respectively.